ricklowestudio/rick-lowe-site/README.md

 You should have access to the Vercel project for this website with the developer email and/or the github account.
 If you don't, ask the owner of the project to add you as a collaborator.

+In order to deploy your changes after they have been merged to the `main` branch, you'll need to open a pull request from the `main` branch that will merge into `production`.
+After the PR is opened, you'll need to verify that the preview deployment was successfull and your changes are functioning as intended.
+Once you're satisfied with this, you can merge the pull request into the the `production` branch and Vercel will automatically deploy said changes to production and the site should be updated.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: